jakub-m/btree-cache-benchmark/README.md

 Back when I worked in Amazon I recall a tech talk that mentioned that using a UUID keys instead of serial keys causes performance drops for databases that use B-tree, because insertions of UUID to a B-tree are less cache-friendly than inserting serial integers.

-I wanted to explore that further.
-I implemented a B-tree and run some benchmarks.
-While I can measure performance directly (with [Go benchmark][ref_go_bench]), I wanted also to somehow measure "cache friendliness".
-To measure cache friendliness, I counted time when a node of the B-tree was last accessed (where "time" is just a tick of a counter).
-If a node is accessed more frequently (less "ticks" between the accesses), there is a larger chance that the node is cached.
+I decided to explore the topic further, so I implemented a B-tree and run some benchmarks.
+I could measure the performance directly (with [Go benchmark][ref_go_bench]), I wanted also to somehow measure "cache friendliness".
+To measure **cache friendliness**, I checked times when a node of the B-tree was last accessed, where the "time" is just a tick of an integer counter.
+The intuition behind the measurement is that when a node is accessed more frequently (less "ticks" between the accesses), there is a larger chance that the node is still in cache.
 The more "ticks" between the subsequent accesses of the mode, the more chance the node was evicted from the cache.

-The "experiment" is very rough and the implementation is far from perfect.
+The less "ticks" between the accesses of the nodes overall, the structure (or the insert pattern) is more cache-friendly.

 [ref_go_bench]: https://pkg.go.dev/testing#hdr-Benchmarks
 [ref_btree]: https://en.wikipedia.org/wiki/B-tree#Insertion